 The key principles of accessible course design are that information needs to be perceivable and operable.
 Information is perceivable when it is multi-modal (Ex. a Deaf student can see auditory content with closed captions).
 Information is operable when all students are able to fully utilize and navigate content.

 5 Helpful Tips

-- Readings: A .pdf is a common file type but depending upon how it’s formatted, your computer may not recognize it as a text file, and instead recognize it as an image.
-This is an important distinction because only text selectable .pdf’s are queriable, and only text selectable .pdf’s can be read aloud by text-to-speech software, which hundreds of students, faculty and staff rely on.
+A PDF is a common file type but depending upon how it’s formatted, your computer may not recognize it as a text file, and instead recognize it as an image.
+This is an important distinction because only text selectable PDFs are searchable, and only text selectable PDFs can be read aloud by text-to-speech software, which hundreds of students, faculty and staff rely on.

-- Creating new documents: If you’re making a .pdf, start with a Word or Google document, and “Save As” a .pdf under the “File” menu.
+Creating new documents: If you’re making a PDFs, start with a Word or Google document, and “Save As” a PDF under the “File” menu.

 - Text version of instructions for allowing additional time on assessments

 - Video on approving additional time for assessments

 After preparing content in Canvas, use the Accessibility Checker to look for common accessibility barriers.